-Often associated with patent litigation, this search will attempt to discover "art" (either from patents or from non-patent information sources) that was available in the public domain prior to the priority filing date of a patent of interest.
-Patent owners or potential licensees will sometimes conduct this search to ensure that a particular piece of intellectual property will stand up to a validity challenge.
+Often associated with patent litigation, a Validity search attempts to discover information in either patent or non-patent literature that was available in the public domain prior to the priority filing date of a specific patent.
+Validity searches are conducted by organizations seeking to invalidate a patented invention that blocks the development of new technology or the ability to conduct business.
+Patent owners or potential licensees might also conduct a Validity search to ensure a particular invention or piece of intellectual property can stand up to a validity challenge.
 Infringement

 back to top

-- Markush - Chemical compounds being queried are potentially contained within a collection of generic or prophetic compounds defined using variable functional groups, atoms, ring sizes, etc. Markush structures are generally associated with patent literature.
+- Markush, also referred to as generic structure search, in which the structure searched can include variable functional groups, atoms, ring sizes, etc. Markush structures are generally associated with patent literature.

 back to top

-CAS Registry Number Lookup
+CAS Registry Number lookup

-CA Abstract Retrieval
+CA Abstract retrieval

 back to top